-You can quickly check your eligibility at the Right to Buy website
+You can quickly check your eligibility on the Right to Buy website

 2. Apply for the RTB scheme

 We offer a free service to help you with the process of buying your home.
-We can give advice on the RTB scheme, explain the procedures and help you fill out the forms.
-You can also hire a private company to help you but this will cost you money.
+We can give advice on the RTB scheme, explain the procedures and help you fill in the forms.
+You can also speak to advisers on the Right to Buy website.

 Complete the RTB1 application form

-If you are eligible to apply for the Right to Buy scheme complete the RTB1 application form and send it to us.
+If you're eligible to apply for the Right to Buy scheme, you will need to complete the RTB1 and supplementary information forms and send them to us.

 1st Floor Blue Star House